• Historical Dance at Play: Which Way to Parnassus?

 Company Bio for Press and Programs

 The New York Baroque Dance Company founded in 1976 by Catherine Turocy, Artistic Director, and Ann Jacoby is still leading the historical dance field today.
 The company specializes in producing 17th and 18th century programs ranging from street performances to fully staged operas.
-There are over 60 operas in its repertoire as well as reconstructed dances and ballets choreographed in period style.
+There are over 100 operas in its repertoire as well as reconstructed dances and ballets choreographed in period style.
 Through residencies at educational institutions serving grades k-12 and at the university level, the NYBDC instructs professionals and the general public, thus preserving our cultural heritage.
-The NYBDC has toured North America, Europe and Japan with conductors James Richman, John Eliot Gardiner, Christopher Hogwood, Nicholas McGegan and Wolfgang Katschner.
+The NYBDC has toured North America, Europe and Japan with conductors James Richman, John Eliot Gardiner, the late Christopher Hogwood, Nicholas McGegan and Wolfgang Katschner.
 In their home base of New York City, the company produces concerts annually with Concert Royal directed by James Richman.
-The NYBDC also performs with Opera Lafayette Orchestra and Chorus, The Dallas Bach Society, Mercury Baroque, Apollo’s Fire and Philharmonia Baroque.
+The NYBDC also performs with Opera Lafayette Orchestra and Chorus, The Dallas Bach Society, Mercury Baroque, Ars Lyrica Houston and Philharmonia Baroque.

-The NYBDC is very appreciative of ongoing support from the National Endowment for the Arts, the New York State Council on the Arts and its individual contributors.
 The company is being archived by the New York Public Library and many archival videos of past performances are on file in the Dance Collection and available for scholarly research.

-In 2017, Turocy now directs a company of 8 core dancers and 12 auxiliary dancers.
-It is the only company of literate dancers actively working with a notation system which allows them to put a concert together within 3 days, much as a music group can sight read music and perform.
+In 2025, Turocy now directs a company of 8 core dancers.
+Key to the company’s success are Caroline Copeland, Associate Director and Julia Bengtsson, Director of the New Baroque Initiative.
+NYBDC is the only company of literate dancers actively working with a notation system which allows them to put a concert together within 3 days, much as a music group can sight read music and perform.
 Turocy and members of the company also create new ballets in the Baroque style/context in the same way a ballet choreographer uses steps to create a new work, using the same process to explore poetic ideas and challenge the talents of the performers.
 Literally taking the past into the future they also work in the new genre of New Baroque dance which uses period steps and concepts in a contemporary context.
-(Company XIV directed by Austin McCormick is a good example of this new burgeoning form).
-Today, work has expanded internationally with guest appearances (see NYBDC Bio) and over 60 opera- ballets, numerous theatrical works and site specific creations in repertoire.
-Our dance heritage lives on through the legacy of the NYBDC, a living resource for dancers, artists and scholars.

 Share this: